chriscroome/ansible-role-firefox/README.md

 ```

 By default the Firefox ESR version is not installed since this is provided by Debian and Firefox Nightly is also not installed since it is provided by the apt repo.

+If `firefox_editions` is set to an empty list, `[]` then the Firefox binary install tasks will be skipped, do this to use this role to just configure the Mozilla apt repo Firefox Nightly.

 The `firefox_editions` list item variables are: